Visa policy of the Schengen Area: Entry/Exit System

 In 2017, the EU adopted a regulation to establish an Entry/Exit System (EES) to record electronically the entry and exit of third-country nationals to and from the Schengen Area in a central database, replacing the manual stamping of passports.
 The goals are to increase automation of border control and to identify overstayers.

-As of February 2023, EES is expected to enter into operation in 2023.
+As of July 2025, EES is expected to begin operation on 12 October 2025; however, manual passport stamping will continue during a six-month phase-in period, i.e. until 9 April 2026.

+Registered Traveller Programme

-The EU also plans to establish a Registered Traveller Programme that would allow pre-screened travellers easier access.
+In 2013, the EU announced plans to establish a Registered Traveller Programme (RTP) that would allow pre-screened travellers easier access.
+The introduction of the EES was stated as a necessary precondition to the establishment of a RTP.